Tennis-Krejcikova overcomes wrong call on match point to reach French Open final | Sports-Games

 Tennis-Krejcikova overcomes wrong call on match point to reach French Open final

+It's very difficult," said world number 33 Krejcikova.
+"At that moment I was just like, 'Well, it's out, but what can you do?'
+The chair umpire, he has seen it as in.

-For a brief moment, Barbora Krejcikova thought she had booked her place in the French Open final and she raised her arms in celebration, but she quickly realised that she had to do it all over again - after a wrong line call went against her.
+For a brief moment, an exhausted Barbora Krejcikova thought she had booked her place in the French Open final and she raised her arms in triumph.
+Unfortunately for the Czech, an incorrect line call by the umpire on match point put her celebrations on ice and she quickly realised that she had to do it all over again.
 At 7-8, 30-40 in the decider of her semi-final against Maria Sakkari, the Greek hit a forehand that was called long by the line judge, only for the chair umpire to check the mark and call it in.

-For a brief moment, Barbora Krejcikova thought she had booked her place in the French Open final and she raised her arms in celebration, but she quickly realised that she had to do it all over again - after a wrong line call went against her.

-At 7-8, 30-40 in the decider of her semi-final against Maria Sakkari, the Greek hit a forehand that was called long by the line judge, only for the chair umpire to check the mark and call it in.
-With the contest swinging wildly from one player to another, the momentum could have tilted back Sakkari's way.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)